art0007i/SpecialItemsLib/README.md

+## This branch is not going to be updated but I'm keeping it around because I don't like removing things permanently

 # SpecialItemsLib

 A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that is a library which allows other mods to easily add custom special items to be shown in the inventory.